diggsweden/.github/WORKFLOWS.md

 ### Flexibility

-**Everything is configurable.** You can:
+All components are configurable:
-- **Use the complete chains** - Get everything with minimal configuration
+- **Use complete chains** - Full functionality with minimal configuration
-- **Disable features you don't need** - Skip linters, disable signing, remove SBOM generation
+- **Disable specific features** - Skip linters, disable signing, remove SBOM generation
-- **Pick individual components** - Build your own workflow using just the pieces you need
+- **Use individual components** - Build custom workflows using specific components
-- **Mix and match** - Use our container builder with your custom release process
+- **Combine approaches** - Use specific builders with custom release processes
 - **Use nothing at all** - Write everything yourself (but then you need to implement security scanning, license compliance, SBOM generation, signing, etc. to meet organizational requirements)

 ### Getting Started